STAND OUT WITH A SPECIALTY CERTIFICATION

 Although anyone may complete the courses for a Specialty Certification, ACE will not recognize you as a Specialist unless you hold one of the NCCA-accredited certifications or equivalent professional credentials listed here.
 You may also explore a list of our other FAQs.

-Specialty Certifications are approved for up to 26 hours of continuing education by ACE and, depending on the Specialty, also approved for continuing education hours by the American Association of Medical Assistants, ACSM, the California Board of Registered Nursing, the Commission on Dietetic Registration, The Copper Institute, NASM, NCSF and NFPT.
+Specialty Certifications are approved for up to 26 hours of continuing education by ACE and, depending on the Specialty, also approved for continuing education hours by the American Association of Medical Assistants, ACSM, the California Board of Registered Nursing, the Commission on Dietetic Registration, The Cooper Institute, NASM, NCSF and NFPT.

 As an Orthopedic Exercise Specialist, you can effectively prevent muscle, bone and joint pain, and develop exercise programs for clients and patients following post-orthopedic rehabilitation.

 As a Behavior Change Specialist, you’ll possess the practical, hands-on skills to develop client-coach relationships and guide people to achieve individual goals.
 Learn to deliver interventions rooted in the science of positive psychology and emotional intelligence, and tailored to an individual’s readiness to change.

 As a Youth Fitness Specialist, you will learn to develop age-appropriate exercise programs that engage youth at home, school and on the field, and instill in them the value of physical activity.

 Becoming a Fitness Nutrition Specialist will help you develop expertise in all areas of nutrition education and promotion that are within the scope of practice for health and fitness professionals.

 Becoming a Weight Management Specialist will help you more effectively work with clients or patients who want to improve their overall health, boost energy levels and achieve long-term weight loss success.